 Donna Dilley, etiquette consultant, shares her top ten tips for students who wish to dress to impress:

 - Have you seen American Idol’s Atlanta try-out rendition of “Pants on the Ground?”
 If not, go to YouTube and check it out.
 Gentlemen, please wear your pants with a belt and keep underwear hidden from public view.
 Ladies, please check clothes for proper fit also.

 - Leave hats, flip-flops, sunglasses, graphic T-shirts and jeans at home.

 - Remove any piercings except those from your ears.
 Jewelry should not distract the interviewer from communicating and building rapport.
 Too much metal and too much bling has a tendency to do that.

 - Stick to the basics.
 For guys, khaki pants with a belt and a collared shirt tucked in gives a perfect look.
-For gals, a knee length skirt or dress slacks with a simple blouse creates a positive impression.
+For gals, a knee length skirt or dress trousers with a simple blouse creates a positive impression.
 If your interview is in the winter, wear an overcoat.

 - Wear appropriate and polished shoes.
 Ladies, leave the platforms with the nine-inch heels and fishnet stockings for another occasion.
 Gentleman, please note that sneakers do not go with the ensemble mentioned above in tip #4.
+Get big boy shoes.

 - Avoid wearing too much cologne or perfume.

 - Ladies should keep makeup simple and light.
 Gentlemen should shave or have their facial hair neatly trimmed.